Corporate Governance

 Supplier Code of Conduct (SCoC)

-The Supplier Code of Conduct (SCoC), revised in 2021, establishes expectations for the supplier network and reflects the ten principles of the United Nations Global Compact initiative, the United Nations’ Guiding Principles on Business and Human Rights, the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work, the global chemical industry’s Responsible Care® program and the Conflict Minerals Regulations.
+The Supplier Code of Conduct (SCoC), establishes expectations for the supplier network and reflects the ten principles of the United Nations Global Compact initiative, the United Nations’ Guiding Principles on Business and Human Rights, the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work, the global chemical industry’s Responsible Care® program and the Conflict Minerals Regulations.

 Procurement Manual

-Procurement Manual describes the principles, rules, and authorities that have been defined for the procurement of direct goods (raw materials, packaging, traded goods), indirect goods and services (OPEX and CAPEX).It is addressed to all local, regional, and global procurement personnel, any other functions or Sika employees actively involved in any procurement activity.
+The Procurement Manual describes the principles, rules and authorities that have been defined for the procurement of direct goods (raw materials, packaging, traded goods), indirect goods and services (OPEX and CAPEX).
+It is addressed to all local, regional, and global procurement personnel, any other functions or Sika employees actively involved in any procurement activity.
 It provides the guidelines for regional and local procurement policy for all Sika organizations.

 Sustainable Procurement Guidelines

 Sustainable Procurement Guidelines were implemented in 2022 as part of the Procurement Manual.
-This document contains specific targets related to responsible procurement practices to ensure that Sika enforces sustainability requirements along its supply chain.
+This document contains specific targets and processes related to responsible procurement practices to ensure that Sika enforces sustainability requirements along its supply chain.

 Digitalization and IT Landscape